MLB Hall of Fame

 Elected to the Hall of Fame in 1946, Waddell remains one of the game's most fascinating and gifted early stars.

-Waddell's Awards and Records
+Waddell's Awards and Honors

 • Triple Crown (1905)